micatkinson/nc-news/README.md

 The hosted version is available here: https://miatkinson-nc-news.netlify.app/

-The project involves building a front end React application that serves as a front end for a news website.
+The project involves building a front end React application that serves as a front end for a news website

-The application is a social news aggregation, web content rating and discussion website.
+The application is a social news aggregation, web content rating and discussion website

-Users are able to select their profile, explore various articles, vote on articles and read and leave comments.
+Users are able to select their profile, explore various articles, vote on articles and read and leave comments

 The backend repo can be found here: https://github.com/micatkinson/nc_news